Venus The Star Of

 Jesus’ birth appears to be unrelated to this

-rising of Venus, except that it follows the sign of the Messiah and precedes the following rising of Venus.
-Jesus was born
+rising of Venus, except that it follows the sign of the Messiah, the Lion of

+Judah with His scepter, and precedes the following rising of Venus.
+Jesus was

 A picture of a lion superimposed over the constellation Leo.
 To allow visualization of the scepter between the feet and His star.